 - Trouble feeling pleasure

 - Mental sluggishness

 Drugs like cocaine are often taken in a binge pattern in order to prolong the positive effects and avoid the negative ones when the drug then wears off.
-This can cause the brain to expect and count on the drug to keep dopamine levels high in the brain.
-If the drug is stopped suddenly, dopamine levels can drop dramatically, creating intense withdrawal symptoms.
+This can cause the brain to expect and count on the drug.
+If the drug is stopped suddenly it can create intense withdrawal symptoms.
 Per NIDA, these symptoms can include: